jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - you then can associate multiple subnets to a route table
     - 0.0.0.0/0 is a wildcard to represent any possible IP address
   - Route precedence:  Custom > BGP > System (Therefore Custom routes override every other route)
+  - Route Selection and priority
+    - If multiple routes are available in a route table, Azure uses the route with the longest prefix match.
+For example, if a message gets sent to the IP address 10.0.0.2, but two routes are available with the 10.0.0.0/16 and 10.0.0.0/24 prefixes, Azure selects the route with the 10.0.0.0/24 prefix because it's more specific.
+    - The longer the route prefix, the shorter the list of IP addresses available through that prefix.
+When you use longer prefixes, the routing algorithm can select the intended address more quickly.
+  - Valid Next Hop types when creating a user-defined route:
+    - Internet
+    - Virtual Appliance
+    - Virtual Network Gateway
+    - Virtual Network
+    - None
 - Network Security Groups (NSG)
   - An NSG controls the traffic flowing through a virtual network.
 This is done so by:
     - Creating rules that define what is allowed/denied